vsivsi/gridfs-locks/README.md

     lockExpiration: 300,  // seconds until a lock expires in the database  Default: Never expire
     timeOut: 30,          // seconds to poll when obtaining a lock that is not available.
 Default: Do not poll
     pollingInterval: 5,   // seconds between successive attempts to acquire a lock while waiting  Default: 5 sec
-    metaData:             // metadata to store in the lock document, useful for debugging  Default: null }
+    metaData: null        // metadata to store in the lock document, useful for debugging  Default: null }
 );